-Calpine Power Services managed the plant’s construction and Calpine Energy Services manages the plant’s output and fuel requirements under a long-term marketing arrangement with GE.
-After an extended period of GE’s ownership, Calpine expects to buy the plant and become its sole owner and operator, with GE continuing to provide long-term critical plant maintenance services.
+Calpine Power Services managed the plant’s construction, while Calpine Energy Services managed the plant’s output and fuel requirements under a long-term marketing arrangement with GE.

-Unit 1 is currently generating 400MW output and has operated for more than 6,000 fired hours since commissioning.
-Unit 2 was shut down at the time of commissioning because it was damaged, reasons for which were not disclosed by GE.
-About 95% of the construction of Unit 2 is complete.
+Unit 1, with 400MW output, went online in 2008.
+Unit 2 was shut down at the time of commissioning because it was damaged, the reasons for which were not disclosed by GE.

-Restart of Unit 2 was scheduled for 2009, but was delayed due to difficulties in procuring spare parts.
+A restart of Unit 2 was scheduled for 2009 but was delayed due to difficulties in procuring spare parts.
 It was restarted in May 2010.
 The project had a total installed capacity of 800MW.

-An on-site switchyard connects to the existing Southern California Edison Valley substation.
-This is approximately one mile east of the site, across a new 500kV transmission line.
-Natural gas is delivered using one of two pipelines.
-The preferred option is the new 20in Menifee Road pipeline which is connected to the existing Sempra Energy lines.
+An on-site switchyard was connected to the existing Southern California Edison Valley substation, which is approximately one mile east of the site, across a new 500kV transmission line.
+Natural gas was delivered through a 20in Menifee Road pipeline, which was connected to the existing Sempra Energy lines.

-A new 4.7 mile, 18in pipeline disposes non-reclaimable wastewater.
-Sanitary wastewater is discharged to an existing 33in (84cm) sewer line in McLaughlin Road.
+A 7.56km-long, 18in pipeline disposed of non-reclaimable wastewater.
+Sanitary wastewater was discharged to an existing 33in (84cm) sewer line in McLaughlin Road.

-The first H-System turbines were installed in Baglan Bay and the Inland Empire Energy Center is the first US plant to use them.
+The first H-System turbines were installed in Baglan Bay.
+IEEC was the first US plant to use them.

-The turbines have been upgraded since Baglan Bay.
+The turbines had been upgraded since Baglan Bay.
 For example, the combustion gas temperature drop of the Baglan Bay turbine was lower than expected.
 Optimising the design increased performance and power output.

-A fuel moisturisation system adds a saturator in front of the existing fuel heater.
-The saturator adds water vapour to increase the mass flow through the turbine.
-This increased output by above 5MW and reduced NOx emissions.
+A fuel moisturisation system added a saturator in front of the existing fuel heater.
+The saturator added water vapour to increase the mass flow through the turbine.
+This increased output by more than 5MW and reduced NOx emissions.

-The three years required to construct and test the new turbines needed over a million hours of labour, with more than 500 workers involved in the project.
+The three years required to construct and test the new turbines needed more than a million hours of labour, with over 500 workers involved in the project.